masc-ucsc/docs/docs/pyrope/03-bundle.md

-It is possible to use a sequence that is more consistent with traditional programming languages, but this only works with non-hierarchical enumerates.
+It is possible to use a sequence that is more consistent with traditional programming languages, but this only works with non-hierarchical enumerates when a `:int` type is used.

 ```
-enum v3:int = (
+enum v3:int = ( // v3 has type :int
    ,a
    ,b=5
    ,c